IsaKiko/D3-visualising-data/03-images-and-svg.md

 A better way to include graphical elements that aren't photos, is the use of Scalable Vector Graphics (SVGs).

-An svg is just another environment in the html file, used in the same way as division.
+An svg is just another element in the html file, used in the same way as division.

 ~~~{.html}
 <svg class="chart">